1. Home: Explore careers

 Career path and progression

-Your school will give you access to specific training, like British Sign Language and Royal National Institute of Blind People (RNIB) courses.
+Your school will support you with specific training, like British Sign Language and Royal National Institute of Blind People (RNIB) courses.
+They may also provide training on conditions like dyslexia or autism.

 With further study you could become a fully qualified special educational needs or mainstream teacher.
-You can learn about routes into teaching from Get into Teaching.
+You can learn about routes into teaching from Get Into Teaching.

 Current opportunities